tursodatabase/libsql-js/docs/api.md

 - `syncUrl`: open the database as embedded replica synchronizing from the provided URL.
 - `syncPeriod`: synchronize the database periodically every `syncPeriod` seconds.
 - `authToken`: authentication token for the provider URL (optional).
+- `timeout`: number of milliseconds to wait on locked database before returning `SQLITE_BUSY` error

 The function returns a `Database` object.